fiskaltrust/release-notes/portal/portal-sprint-92.md

 #### ResetPassword for errorpage shows austrian mail address

 When a failure during the ResetPassword was happening we were showing the AT mail address for all customers.
-The bug have been fixed and now its updated with the market specific email addresses.
+The bug have been fixed and now it's updated with the market specific email addresses.

 #### Footer should contain correct support information